flowplayer/flowplayer-ios/README.md

 ## Looking for the tvOS version?
-You can find the Flowplayer's tvOS SDK [here](https://github.com/flowplayer/flowplayer-tvos).
+You can find Flowplayer's tvOS SDK [here](https://github.com/flowplayer/flowplayer-tvos).

 ## Migration from v2 to v3